JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 Compose Multiplatform for desktop provides various features for managing windows.
 You can hide windows in the tray, make them draggable, adapt size, change position, and so on.

+See also the new experimental [window and dialog API v2](#window-and-dialog-api-v2).

 <include from="compose-desktop-scrollbars.md" element-id="desktop-snippets-intro"/>

 ## Open and close windows